spolisar/Fitness/pages/Fitness Books.md

 - Relax Into Stretch by Pavel Tsatsouline
 - Super Joints by Pavel Tsatsouline
 - The Naked Warrior by Pavel Tsatsouline
+- The Quick and the Dead by Pavel
 - Practical Guide of Physical Education by George Hebert
 - The Wim Hof Method
 - Becoming the Iceman